clux/facemaulers/halos-3.md

 But it time.
 You have proven yourself worthy of my powers.
 I will grant you a portion of my powers.
 But in return, you must save the world, and spread the good word of me, Kavaki.
 So that the legacy can live on.
 Also, I still need followers so I can stay here.

-## Exit (Mordai)
-Path outside where the weather is serene.
-Pass by a house with purple flowers and light. https://www.pinterest.co.uk/pin/312859505366843177/ inside, much bigger.

-See a specral jackal headed figure standing behind your parental figures.
-The ones you have not seen in years.
-The figure slices through your parents, but they retain their smiles.
-But as he does, a winged figure from the heavens descends and sends a beam of white energy towards the jackall.
-His power over you, is no more.
-You are favoured by the gods, do not forget it.
-You see the what's left of the jackal (his spectral form filled with burn marks) begrudgingly look at you.
-"You have served me well.
-You have earned your powers."
-(see into his eyes and you can see his powers, and he dislikes it).

--> find familiar must be one of the standard from the spell list (no imp) -> eldritch blast gains the 17th level ability
--> cannot take another level in warlock

-alternatively, find familiar starts malfunctioning (up to pit fiend)

-maybe he can choose to fight it or not. solar would like like to gift something, but you would have to leave this dark creature from gehanna; then have to battle it 1v1 / solar does it.
-solar: "according to elysial rule, i cannot gift you this..."

-TODO: no solar. owning fiend is the god! goals of a fiend? provided giant souls. time magic could also help devils.? mordai lends book to guy in luskan, but celerom then sows the idea in the mind of the human to dig into chronomancy. could cause to reverse some decision that didn't benefit the fiend...something.. machination by fiend.

 ## Exit (Faey)
 From picture of mithrendain top after portal; a staircase.
 Eventually leading to Seelie Court.
 But on brige up to that; Spectral Hans standing in the center.
 Warm but somber smile.
 Gives you a hug, his energy swirls around you in a constant circle, not dissapating just constantly spinning.
 You feel it reaching into the very center of your being.
 As you focus on it, it quickly starts swirling inwards otwards your heart.
 (Ki restore ability; Focus of Hans)